-This is it: a smoked beef shoulder clod (a.k.a.
+This is it, a smoked beef shoulder clod (a.k.a.
 Chuck Roll) recipe that is nothing short of magnificent.
-It’s one of those long cooks -20 hours!- that are definitely worth every minute.
+It’s one of those long cooks, circa 20+ hours, that are definitely worth every minute.
 Check out the step by step tutorial below.

 Smoked Beef Shoulder Clod Recipe And Step-by-Step